Michigan Early Childhood Budget Tracker (FY27)

 Child Care

 No increase to CDC scholarship reimbursement rates for child care providers.
 Providers continue to be paid based on enrollment rather than attendance.
+The CDC scholarship program remains flat-funded at $577.3 million, which is inclusive of state and federal funds.

-Maintains $1.5 million for Infant and Early Childhood Mental Health Consultation Program
+Maintains $1.5 million for Infant and Early Childhood Mental Health Consultation Program.

-Maintains $3.4 million for the TriShare Child Care Program
+Maintains $3.4 million for the TriShare Child Care Program.

 Early Learning Partnerships